 Interestingly, 70% of healthcare respondents said that the COVID-19 pandemic has caused IT to be viewed more strategically within their organizations, likely a result of highly visible quick-turns in work-from-anywhere initiatives.
 The pandemic forced many HIT shops to turn to the cloud for infrastructure to support remote healthcare workers.
 One example comes from Delaware Valley Community Health, which touts shifting 75% of their workforce to remote work capabilities in a matter of days.
 As seen at Delaware Valley Community Health, remote healthcare workers are now the norm.
 In fact, 23% of healthcare respondents said their organization had no employees working remotely one year ago, a percentage that plummeted to just 7% this year.

 The healthcare sector has clearly charted a path toward technology transformation, specifically a hybrid cloud consumption model that will enable HIT teams to provide security, ensure regulatory compliance, and enable healthcare providers to deliver care.
 The future of healthcare requires embracing technology—including cloud technologies—to secure, organize, and protect patient data.
 The future of healthcare delivery and HIT is now.
-To learn more about how Nutanix continues to transform the healthcare sector, please visit nutanix.com/healthcare.
+Learn more about hybrid cloud for healthcare and how it works with Nutanix.

 © 2020 Nutanix, Inc. All rights reserved.
 Nutanix, the Nutanix logo, and all Nutanix product and service names are registered trademarks or trademarks of Nutanix, Inc. in the United States and other countries.
 All other brand names mentioned herein are for identification purposes only and may be the trademarks of their respective holder(s).
 This post may contain links to external websites that are not part of Nutanix.com.
 Nutanix does not control these sites and disclaims all responsibility for the content or accuracy of any external site.
 Our decision to link to an external site should not be considered an endorsement of any content on such a site.
 Certain information contained in this post may relate to or be based on studies, publications, surveys and other data obtained from third-party sources and our own internal estimates and research.
 While we believe these third-party studies, publications, surveys and other data are reliable as of the date of this post, they have not independently verified, and we make no representation as to the adequacy, fairness, accuracy, or completeness of any information obtained from third-party sources.